LittleZen/Cyberpunk2077-Patch-Easy-Installer/readme.md

 # Cyberpunk 2077 | Easy Patcher

-This software simple allow you to easy install all the patch from "PerformanceOverhaulCyberpunk" patch by yamashi.
+This software allows you to easily install all the patches from "PerformanceOverhaulCyberpunk", created by yamashi.
-For any problem, or for more information, check the main repository (by yamashi). 😊
+For any problems, or for more information, check the main repository (by yamashi). 😊

 -----------
 ![Demo](https://i.imgur.com/okMWPzf.png)